Letizia Michielon – Biography

 expounding upon Beethovenian thought, recording his complete sonatas and major

-production that intertwines the performance with scientific research aimed at
+that intertwines the performance with scientific research aimed at deepening

 This work in progress has forged the Beethoven